Learn what You Need to Know about the Field Sobriety Tests During a DUI Traffic Stop in Arizona from Phoenix DUI Defense Attorney Mark Weingart

 Reasonable Suspicion vs. Probable Cause in Arizona DUI Cases

 Although many people use these terms interchangeably, they are very different.
-They apply under different circumstances, they establish different requirements for the police, and they establish different rights for suspects in DUI and other criminal cases.
-In order to pull you over, the police must have “reasonable suspicion” that you are driving drunk.
-In order to arrest you, the police must have “probable cause” to believe that you are guilty of DUI.
+They apply under different circumstances, establish different police requirements, and establish different rights for suspects in DUI and other criminal cases.
+To pull you over, the police must have “reasonable suspicion” that you are driving drunk.
+To arrest you, the police must have “probable cause” to believe that you are guilty of DUI.

 Evidence that Can Be Used to Establish Probable Cause for a DUI Arrest

-Except in cases involving extremely erratic driving, the probable cause required to support a DUI arrest typically will not exist prior to your traffic stop—even if you are stopped for a moving violation such as speeding or failure to signal a turn.
-Once you are approached by the officer for your license and proof of insurance, however, the hunt for DUI evidence against you begins in earnest.
+Except in extremely erratic driving cases, the probable cause required to support a DUI arrest typically will not exist before your traffic stop—even if you are stopped for a moving violation such as speeding or failure to signal a turn.
+Once the officer approaches you for your license and proof of insurance, however, the hunt for DUI evidence against you begins in earnest.